 Tension Gas Springs: Also referred to as traction springs, these units operate the opposite of compression gas springs; they retract rather than extend.
 More about Tension Gas Springs »

-Stainless Steel Gas Springs: We stock the most popular 316L stainless steel compression gas spring sizes, used for lifting, opening and counterbalance applications that require protection against corrosion or water, or that need to be sanitized.
+Stainless Steel Gas Springs: We stock the most popular 316L stainless steel compression gas springs, used for applications that require protection against corrosion, or that need to be sanitized.
 More about Stainless Steel Gas Springs »

 Custom Designed Springs: When standard gas springs are not suitable, IGS product specialists will design custom gas springs for your specific application.
 More about Custom Designed Springs »

-Dampers: Unlike gas springs that generate force, dampers are used to control the speed that a lid, guard or hatch opens or closes.
-They ensure that the equipment does not release too quickly, protecting the equipment and the safety of workers.
+Dampers: Unlike gas springs that generate force, dampers are used to control closing speed.
+They ensure that any equipment does not release too quickly, protecting the equipment and the safety of workers.
 More about Dampers »

 Click here to submit a Request for Quote